Seirdy/seirdy.one/content/posts/website-best-practices.md

 Security and privacy
 --------------------

 One of the defining differences between textual websites and advanced Web&nbsp;2.0 sites/apps is safety.
-Most browser vulnera&shy;bilities are related to modern Web features like JavaScript and WebGL.
+Most browser vulnerabilities are related to modern Web features like JavaScript and WebGL.
 The simplicity of basic textual websites should guarantee some extra safety; however, webmasters need to take additional measures to ensure limited use of "modern" risky features.

 ### TLS